Glasgow: Public transport

 Glasgow has a large urban transport system, mostly managed by the Strathclyde Partnership for Transport (SPT).
-The city has many bus services; since bus deregulation almost all are provided by private operators, though SPT part-funds some services.
-The principal bus operators within the city are: First Glasgow, McGill's Bus Services, Stagecoach West Scotland and West Coast Motors.
-The main bus terminal in the city is Buchanan bus station.
+Glasgow has many bus services.
+Since bus deregulation almost all are provided by private operators, though SPT part-funds some services.
+The principal bus operators in Glasgow are: First Glasgow, McGill's Bus Services, Stagecoach South Scotland and West Coast Motors.
+The main bus terminal in Glasgow is Buchanan bus station.

 Glasgow has the most extensive urban rail network in the UK outside London, with rail services travelling to a large part of the West of Scotland.
 Most lines were electrified under British Rail.
 All trains running within Scotland, including the local Glasgow trains, are operated by ScotRail, which is owned by the Scottish Government.
 Central station and Queen Street station are the two main railway terminals.
-Glasgow Central is the terminus of the 642 km long West Coast Main Line from London Euston, as well as TransPennine Express services from Manchester and CrossCountry services from Birmingham, Bristol, Plymouth and various other destinations in England.
+Glasgow Central is the terminus of the 642 km long West Coast Main Line from London Euston, and TransPennine Express services from Manchester and CrossCountry services from Birmingham, Bristol, Plymouth and various other destinations in England.

 Glasgow Central is also the terminus for suburban services on the south side of Glasgow, Ayrshire and Inverclyde, as well as being served by the cross city link from Dalmuir to Motherwell.
 Most other services within Scotland – the main line to Edinburgh, plus services to Aberdeen, Dundee, Inverness and the Western Highlands – operate from Queen Street station.

-The city's suburban network is almost completely divided by the River Clyde.
-Over the years there have been proposed initiatives such as Crossrail to better connect the suburban network.
-The city is linked to Edinburgh by four direct railway links.
+Glasgow's suburban network is almost completely divided by the River Clyde.
+There have been proposed initiatives such as Crossrail to better connect the suburban network.
+Glasgow is linked to Edinburgh by four direct railway links.
 In addition to the suburban rail network, SPT operates the Glasgow Subway.
-The Subway is the United Kingdom's only completely underground metro system and is the world's third oldest underground railway after the London Underground and the Budapest Metro.
+The Subway is the United Kingdom's only completely underground metro system and is the world's third oldest underground railway, after the London Underground and the Budapest Metro.
 Both railway and subway stations have a number of park and ride facilities.

 As part of the wider regeneration along the banks of the River Clyde, a bus rapid transit system called Clyde Fastlink is operational between Glasgow City Centre to the Queen Elizabeth University Hospital.